AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/folders/folders-overview-library.md

 ## Remove items from a folder

-If you have Manager access or higher to Workfront Library, you can remove content and sub-folders from a folder.
+If you have [!DNL Manager] access or higher to [!DNL Workfront] Library, you can remove content and sub-folders from a folder.
 Users with Viewer access cannot remove items from a folder.

 <!--
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">